 You can also use a version control tool to manage this process more efficiently.
 It will let you track changes made, retain previous versions and drafts, and keep everyone aligned.

-Here’s a few more suggestions that can help you optimize and speed up the process of document writing and further managing:
+Best practices for creating and maintaining your technical documentationHere are a few more suggestions that can help you optimize and speed up the process of document writing and further managing.

-- insert links to the relevant online articles or information pages instead of reproducing them in your documentation;
+Link to supplementary information.
+Insert links to the relevant online articles or information pages instead of reproducing them in your documentation.

-- use screenshots and other pictures — that would help you quickly find what needs to be updated so you won’t have to read the entire text;
+Utilize screenshots and visuals.
+It is always a good idea to use screenshots and other pictures as they would help you quickly find what needs to be updated so you won’t have to read the entire text.

-- consider storing your technical documentation together with the source code, just keep them separated.
-That can help with keeping it updated and will let everyone know where to find it;
+Keep documentation with source code.
+Consider storing your technical documentation together with the source code, just keep them separated.
+That can help with keeping it updated and will let everyone know where to find it.

-- make sure the authors can have quick and easy access to the documentation for reviewing and updating.
-Remove such barriers as unnecessary authorizing and/or approval procedures;
+Provide easy access for authors.
+Make sure the authors can have quick and easy access to the documentation for reviewing and updating.
+Remove such barriers as unnecessary authorizing and/or approval procedures.

-- if documentation is a way to share knowledge, think of other ways of communication or find out why team members don’t just talk about that.
+Explore possible communication methods.
+If documentation is a way to share knowledge, think of other means of communication or find out why team members don’t just talk about that.
 It can be beneficial for overall teamwork and reduce the amount of documentation needed.